-The school office personnel will dispense no medications (including Tylenol) without permission from a parent and a physician's authorization.
+The school personnel will dispense no medications (including Tylenol) without permission from a parent and a physician's authorization.
 The following procedure will be followed:

-- 1. The principal shall have a written, signed, and dated statement requesting that the student be supervised in the taking of medication during school hours and a written statement from the doctor that includes the name of the drug, the recommended dosage, and the time intervals for medicine to be given.
-Permission forms must be renewed each year by both the parent and the physician. - Medication, prescription and/or otherwise, will be stored in the office and dispensed from there.
-No medication (with the exception of cough drops, anti-acids, and inhalers) shall be kept by the student or teacher in the classroom. - 3.
+1. The health aide shall have a written, signed, and dated statement requesting that the student be supervised in the taking of medication during school hours and a written statement from the doctor that includes the name of the drug, the recommended dosage, and the time intervals for medicine to be given.
+DEADLINE: Sept.
+15- Permission forms must be renewed each year by both the parent and the physician.
+DEADLINE: All asthma medications and forms must be on file by Aug.
+31. For the safety of the student, students without "at school use" asthma medications and up to date forms on file will be excluded from school after this date, until compliance with this policy is achieved.

+- 2. Medication, prescription and/or otherwise, will be stored in the health office and dispensed from there.
+No medication (with the exception of cough drops, antacids, and inhalers) shall be kept by the student or teacher in the classroom. - 3.
 A policy has been issued by the Archdiocese for the Self-Administration of Prescription Asthma or Anaphylaxis Medication at school during school-related activities.
 The Release and Indemnification Agreement must be signed by the parent and kept on file in the school office.
 This agreement has a list of strict rules to follow should a parent choose for their child to self-administer.
 This form is on Sycamore and included in the Appendix, and will must be completed and returned to the school. - 4.
 The school does not assume responsibility for non-prescription medications or reactions to prescription medication that are brought to school by the student.
 It is against school policy for any student to carry unauthorized medications. - 5.
 The school does not have medication in stock.
 If a child needs medication, including Tylenol, his/her parent must supply it in the appropriate pharmaceutical container (prescription and non-prescription medicines both) with their child's name on it. - 6.
 In the event a child's medical needs change, it is necessary to notify the school office. - 7.
 In the event a child's medicinal dosages change, it is necessary to notify the school office.